RIGHT BACK AT CHA

 Moments later, Rick tromped downstairs.
 “Is this something I have to put together?”

-If given a choice between assembling any kind of anything or trimming the hairs in his nose with a chainsaw he'd pick tirimming.
+If given a choice between assembling anything or trimming the hairs in his nose with a chainsaw he'd pick tirimming everytime.

 “It will be easy.
 You’re going to love it.”

-Five hours of knuckle breaking, brain pounding work later, Rick huffed upstairs.
+Five hours of knuckle breaking, back pounding work later, Rick huffed upstairs.
 “You know those earwax candles?
 I’d like to stick them in your ears and light them now.”